akka/akka/akka-docs-dev/rst/scala/http/routing-dsl/directives/security-directives/authenticateBasicPF.rst

 Its semantics are equivalent to ``authenticateBasicPF`` 's, where not handling a case in the Partial Function (PF) leaves the request to be rejected with a :class:`AuthenticationFailedRejection` rejection.

-Longer-running authentication tasks (like looking up credentials in a database) should use :ref:`authenticateBasicAsync` or :ref:`-authenticateBasicPFAsync-` if you prefer to use the ``PartialFunction`` syntax.
+Longer-running authentication tasks (like looking up credentials in a database) should use :ref:`-authenticateBasicAsync-` or :ref:`-authenticateBasicPFAsync-` if you prefer to use the ``PartialFunction`` syntax.

 .. warning::